techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

 To support these features, you want to verify that all Teams Rooms on Windows devices are updated and have the hardware to support Intelligent Speaker or speaker recognition.

-To update Teams Rooms running Windows, see [Teams Rooms app and Windows versioning support](/microsoftteams/rooms/rooms-lifecycle-support).
+To update Teams Rooms running Windows, see [Teams Rooms app and Windows versioning support](/rooms-lifecycle-support.md).
 Verify that all of your Teams Rooms are running the latest Windows updates.

 > [!CAUTION]
 > Intelligent Speaker isn't yet available for Teams Rooms on Android.
 It's only supported on Teams Rooms on Windows.

 Although you don't get Intelligent Speaker as a features on Teams Rooms on Android yet, it's important that if you have Teams Rooms on Android devices you still will get other AI-based features like noise suppression and isolation.
-To see what features are available, see [Teams Rooms and panels feature comparison](/rooms/teams-devices-feature-comparison?tabs=Commercial).
+To see what features are available, see [Teams Rooms and panels feature comparison](teams-devices-feature-comparison.md?tabs=Commercial).

 To support those features, make sure you have updated the firmware on all of your Teams Rooms on Android devices.
-See [Teams Rooms on Android supported firmware](/devices/certified-hardware-android?tabs=Android).
+See [Teams Rooms on Android supported firmware](../devices/certified-hardware-android.md?tabs=Android).

 ### Voice and face enrollment

 #### Turn on voice and face enrollment

-You can turn on or off voice and face enrollment for specific users, or groups using the [Team meeting](/powershell/module/teams/set-csteamsmeetingpolicy) policy.
+You can turn on or off voice and face enrollment for specific users, or groups using the [Set-CsTeamsMeetingPolicy](/powershell/module/teams/set-csteamsmeetingpolicy) policy.
+You can see the meeting settings, [Get-CsTeamsMeetingPolicy](/powershell/module/teams/get-csteamsmeetingpolicy).

 You can use a new meeting policy you create or use the Global (Org-wide default) policy to turn on voice and face enrollment using the Teams admin center or PowerShell.